tomfluff/portfolio/README.md

 ###A showcase of projects I worked on
 In here you'll find several projects I worked on thoughout the years.
 They're devided into folders based on the programming language used.

-Refer to the Projects Description file in each folder for more information.
+Refer to the `.md` file in each folder for more information about the projects themselves.

 ### Project list
 1. Python (`/python`)